Table of Contents

 Parenting tips for babies ought to have guidelines on how to select the proper baby products.
 An ideal product shouldn’t be harsh on a baby’s eyes or skin.
 It should be:

 It should be allergy-free – Allergens are all over, yet you can’t tell what your newborn is allergic to.
 You are only getting to know your little one, so it will take a while to learn all the allergens.
-So, make sure you don’t buy any product containing the common allergens like sulfur.
+So, ensure you don’t buy products containing common allergens like sulfur.

 5. Bathing time is crucial